Geography of Antigua and Barbuda

 Antigua and Barbuda lie in the eastern arc of the Leeward Islands of the Lesser Antilles, separating the Atlantic Ocean from the Caribbean Sea.
 Antigua is 650 km southeast of Puerto Rico; Barbuda lies 48 km due north of Antigua, and the uninhabited island of Redonda is 56 km southwest of Antigua.

-The largest island of Antigua, is 21 km (about a dozen miles) across and 281 km² (about a hundred square miles) in area.
+The largest island of Antigua, is 21 km (about a dozen miles) across and 281 km2 (about a hundred square miles) in area.
 Barbuda covers 161 km2 while Redonda encompasses 2.6 km2.
 The capital of Antigua and Barbuda is St. John's, located at St. John's Harbour on the northwest coast of Antigua.
 The principal city of Barbuda is Codrington, located on Codrington Lagoon.

+In Antigua and Barbuda forest cover is around 18% of the total land area, equivalent to 8,120 hectares (ha) of forest in 2020, down from 10,110 hectares (ha) in 1990.

 Geology

 Antigua and Barbuda both are generally low-lying islands whose terrain has been influenced more by limestone formations than volcanic activity.
 The highest point on Antigua is Boggy Peak, the remnant of a volcanic crater rising 402 meters (1,319 ft).
 This mountain is located amid a bulge of hills of volcanic origin in the southwestern part of the island.
 Lake Estate is the third tallest recorded point on Antigua.